-- Notify your employer at least 30 days in advance, if foreseeable, or as soon as possible - Submit the Request for Paid Family Leave form to your employer - Complete and attach the additional documentation as instructed on the request form and submit to the insurance carrier listed below
+- 1. Notify your employer at least 30 days in advance, if foreseeable, or as soon as possible. - 2.
+Complete and submit the Request for Paid Family Leave (Form PFL-1) to your employer. - 3.
+Complete and attach the additional documentation as instructed on the request form and submit to your employer's insurance carrier listed below.
+Submit within 30 days after the start of your leave to avoid losing benefits.